Turn On Your Turn Out

 As most dancers and dance students wish for a greater turnout, I may have captured your attention with this headline.
 You may have hoped to find the Secret of Turnout revealed here.
 That depends on how you look at it.

 Often a secret is a deep understanding of something rather than being given a magic formula.
 Therefore, let's look at two anatomical factors that determine the degree of the outward rotation of the leg.
 One can be altered and the other cannot.

 You can probably move your right arm forward and backward quite easily but that is about it.
 Now gradually loosen the grip.
-The more you open your left fingers ("shallowing" the hip-socket) the more space for multi-dimensional movement you get, including rotational one.
+The more you open your left fingers ("shallowing" the hip socket) the more space for multi-dimensional movement you get, including rotational ones.

 But be careful what you wish for.
 Greater mobility reduces stability and requires diligent strengthening exercises to counteract the imbalance.

 Protohiro at the English-language Wikipedia, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons

 Years 5 and 6, State Ballet School Berlin 1989

 This brings us to the second factor, muscular structure and function.
 You have many muscles of varying sizes attached to your pelvis and thighbone.
 A very important one for dancers to know is the piriformis.